vegaprotocol/specs/specs/0013-accounts.md

 **Deletion:**

-When a market is finalised / closed remaining funds are distributed to other same-currency insurance pools as per white paper section 6.4.
+When a market is finalised / closed remaining funds are distributed to other same-currency insurance pools as per Whitepaper section 6.4.
 This occurs using ledger entries to preserve double entry accounting records within the collateral engine.

 # Pseudo-code / Examples